 Click on the links to learn more and to post your insights with total anonymity.
 You can also post general comments anonymously at the bottom of this page.

-- Totally understand the current system (enrollment data, physical space data, rules about 4:30-7:30pm, rules about evening prelims/teaching, compliance, impediments).
-This will require full consultation with the Office of the University Registrar , the Office of Space Planning, and all the scheduling experts who sit in the academic units across campus.
+- Understand the current system and its pitfalls.
+This will require full consultation with the Office of the University Registrar , the College registrars, the Office of Space Planning, and all the scheduling experts who sit in the academic units across campus.

-- The Educational Policy Committee forwards its recommendations to the Faculty Senate for consideration and a vote.
-The results are communicated to the Provost who ultimately determines what is enacted.
+- The Educational Policy Committee develops recommendations and forwards them to the Faculty Senate for consideration and a vote.